-For six years Isabel Lloyd managed SEAFILD, a complex fund which supported a large number of rule of law, public administration reform, conflict resolution and human rights projects in all of the countries of Southeast Asia, and later worked with UNIFEM as chief technical advisor to a Southeast Asia regional project focused on implementation of the Convention to End All forms of Discrimination Against Women (CEDAW).
+For six years Isabel Lloyd managed SEAFILD, a complex fund which supported a large number of rule of law, public administration reform, conflict resolution and human rights projects in all of the countries of Southeast Asia, and later worked with UNIFEM (now UN Women) as Chief Technical Advisor to the CEDAW Southeast Asia Programme, a regional project focused on implementation of the Convention to End All forms of Discrimination Against Women (CEDAW).

 She consults widely on management, policy and programming issues, on legal reform and parliamentary development in Southeast Asia.
 She has been the monitor for a number of CIDA projects, including a rule of law project in Bangladesh, and a regional human rights project in Southeast Asia.
-She is an Associate of the Centre for Asia-Pacific Initiatives at the University of Victoria and advisor to the School of Peace and Conflict Management at Royal Roads University.
-She can be contacted here, or at:
+She is an Associate of the Centre for Asia-Pacific Initiatives at the University of Victoria.
+Isabel Lloyd can be contacted at:

 For six years he was the Commercial and Development Officer for the Canadian Embassy in Phnom Penh and there - and as Director of the Canadian Cooperation Office - participated actively in aid effectiveness and aid coordination activities and in the detailed review of donor programmes and projects in Cambodia.